 CITB recognises the benefits and challenges associated with technology.
-These risks can be categorised into four key areas
+These risks can be categorised into four key areas.

-- Content: being exposed to illegal, inappropriate or harmful material - Conduct: personal online behaviour that increases the likelihood of, or causes, harm - Contact: being subjected to harmful online interaction with other users - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- Content: being exposed to illegal, inappropriate or harmful material,- For example: Pornography, extremism and self-harm. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm- For example: making, sending and receiving explicit image. - Contact: being subjected to harmful online interaction with other users- For example: peer-to-peer pressure, commercial advertising and adults posing as children with the intention to harm. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.

 CITB ensures that appropriate filtering and monitoring systems are in place when learners and staff access organisational systems and internet provision.
 We acknowledge that whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our role.
-Learners and staff may have access to systems external to our control such as mobile phones and other internet-enabled devices and technology.
-By upholding this policy and providing training about the risks associated with being online, including accessing and downloading inappropriate material and images, keeping personal and financial information safe, having secure and different passwords, as well as the risks associated with grooming, we will meet our commitment to take every reasonable step to ensure the safety and welfare of children, young people and adults within their remit.
-Staff must not provide learners with their personal phone numbers, or email addresses and must not be friends with learners on social media platforms including but not limited to Facebook, Twitter, Instagram or LinkedIn.
+Learners and staff may have access to systems externally to our control such as mobile phones and other internet-enabled devices and technology.

+By upholding this policy and providing training about the risks associated with being online, including accessing and downloading inappropriate material and images, keeping personal and financial information safe, having secure and different passwords, as well as the risks associated with grooming, we will meet our commitment to take every reasonable step to ensure the safety and welfare of children, young people and adults within our remit.
+Staff must not provide learners with their personal phone numbers, or email addresses and must not be friends with learners on social media platforms including but not limited to Facebook, Twitter (X), Instagram or LinkedIn.
+Staff should not form WhatsApp or text group chats with learners.